Top Online Fundraising Ideas to Capture Donors’ Attention

 Online fundraising is inherently flexible, convenient, and cost-effective.
 These campaigns can be tailored to your exact needs and audience, and with 23% of U.S. adults identifying as social donors in 2023, you can mobilize a sizable virtual crowd to champion your cause.

-To add online fundraising to your organization’s plans, you need to know the ins and outs of running a successful virtual fundraiser.
+To add online fundraising to your organization’s plans, you need to know the ins and outs of what makes an online campaign or event successful.
 We’ll review the top online fundraising ideas and strategies to meet (and exceed!) your goals.

 When asked to picture an auction, you’re likely envisioning a fast-talking auctioneer and crowds of people lifting up paddles in a lively bidding war.
 Luckily, you can capture the energy of this lively event completely online!
 Advances in fundraising software have empowered nonprofits to seamlessly host auctions online through intuitive features like: